tpv170000/taylorv_javaportfolio/README.md

 # taylorv_javaportfolio
-Within each folder is a description of the java projects
+Within each folder is a description of each java projects